fglebest/AutoKeyboardTools/README.md

 # AutoKeyboardTools
-Autokeyboard software with a Python and .exe version.
+Autokeyboard software that bypasses the Roblox system and includes AFK protection.
+There's also a classic autokeyboard with multiple speed options.
-Free and Open Source :)
+Enjoy !